Here is a YouTube video explaining some of my test techniques briefly as well as a more in depth look at how I test USB-C PD chargers.

 Use-Case -- This test allows you to determine the specifications of a particular USB cable.
 Most cables I have seen simply advertise things like "fast charging" without really saying what that means.
 By performing these tests, I can "rate" a cable and ensure it will provide at least the maximum power a particular device may draw.
 For example, when fully drained my smartphone draws 1.75A on the OEM cable and OEM charger but some aftermarket cables provide as little as 200mA before they drop significant voltage.
 I want to ensure any cable I might use to charge it will perform optimally and therefore test to provide at least 1.8A while maintaining 5V at the device-end of the cable.

-Operation -- I connect the USB cable to the charger and then connect my load-test rig to the device-side of the cable using an appropriate adapter if neccesary.
-I currently have adapters for mini-USB Female to USB-A Female; micro-USB Female to USB-A Female; and still need to see if they make USB-C Female to USB-A Female.
+Operation -- I connect the USB cable to the charger and then connect my meter and load-test rig to the device-side of the cable using an appropriate adapter if neccesary.
+I currently have adapters (from Amazon) for mini-USB Female to USB-A Female; micro-USB Female to USB-A Female; and now finally a combination of adapters for USB-C Female coupler + USB-C to USB-A Female.
 As with the other tests, I start with the highest resistance and continue turning the resistance down until I reach "almost 3A" (which was proven to be the maximum my particular charger will put out at 5.0V) or until I see the voltage drop to between 4.75V-4.5V (5-10% drop).
 I then record the voltage and current being passed by the cable as the maximum this particular cable will support.